hackcoderr/ansible/README.md

 # Ansible

-### This repository is for having the all concepts, codes and playbooks
+### This repository is made for having the all concepts, codes and playbooks related to Ansible

-**This repo has the following anisble playbooks**
+**Repository has the following anisble playbooks**

 * Docker

 * Hadoop

+*If this repo is useful to you then you can follow me on github and visit my github profile hopefully you will learn something here.

  [![GitHub followers](https://img.shields.io/github/followers/hackcoderr?label=Follow&style=social)](https://github.com/hackcoderr/?tab=follow)